MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/override-default-open-behavior-grids.md

 8. Select **Save** in the file download dialog box and then select **Open Folder** in the download complete dialog box.

-9. Right-click the compressed .zip file that you downloaded and select **Extract All**.
+9. Right-click on the compressed .zip file that you downloaded, and select **Extract All**.

 10. Select a location to extract the files and then select **Extract**.